top of page

 Röntgen’s discovery was groundbreaking.
 For the first time, physicians had a non-invasive method to observe the internal condition of their patients. (image source: https://suindependent.com/)

-Looking at a CT image gives a feeling of travelling inside the human body.
-Internal organs appear three-dimensional, making it much easier to understand their interactions.
+Looking at a CT image feels like traveling inside the human body.
+Internal organs appear three-dimensional, making it easier to understand their interactions.
+This breakthrough vastly expanded the scope of accurate diagnostics.
+Surgeons can now know what to expect during an operation, facilitating their job and reducing the chances of complications.

 An early X-ray machine.